 In light of this news, Alamo Colleges District IT has chosen to remove our Fall 2023 enforcement date, and a new timeline will be announced at a later time.
 Instructors can continue to use Classic Quizzes, or transition to the new quiz engine when they are ready.
 The following guide has been prepared to help faculty and staff transition to New Quizzes.

 Currently there is no timeline to transition to New Quizzes.
 Please follow the New Quizzes Hub in the Canvas Community for the latest developments for the tool.

-Please click on each header link below for more information and frequently asked questions (FAQ) about this transition process as it pertains to the Alamo Colleges' Canvas account.
+Please click on each header link below for more information and frequently asked questions (FAQ) about transitioning to New Quizzes.

 New Quizzes is the new assessment engine that integrates with the Canvas LMS as an LTI tool.
-It will replace the "Classic Quizzes" functionality that currently exists in the Alamo College's Canvas account by the Fall 2023 term.
+While there are no immediate plans to phase out "Classic Quizzes," it will replace the functionality that currently exists in the Alamo College's Canvas account.

 Instructors can use New Quizzes to create assessments using a variety of questions types.
 Assessments display as assignments in the Assignments index page and can be duplicated.
 Students can take an assessment in New Quizzes directly from their Canvas course, including through Respondus LockDown Browser.